cloudfoundry/docs-book-cloudfoundry/README.md

 4. Make your changes.

-5. This book now uses a centralized layout repository [docs-layout-repo](https://github.com/pivotal-cf/docs-layout-repo) which you must clone for bookbinder `bind` to run properly.
+5. This book now uses a centralized layout repository.
+Clone the [docs-layout-repo](https://github.com/pivotal-cf/docs-layout-repo) for bookbinder `bind` to run properly.

 6. Run bookbinder on your local changes: